 - 1. A baccalaureate degree. - a.
 Official transcripts are required from all institutions attended. - b.
 Posting of the baccalaureate degree. - 2.
 Completed application to the Graduate School and payment of application fee. - Successful completion (C or better) of the following pre-requisite courses.
-A minimal pre-requisite GPA of 3.0 is required. - 1.
-Two (2) Biology courses with corresponding labs - 2.
-Two (2) Chemistry courses with corresponding labs

-- 3. Two (2) Physics courses with corresponding labs OR One (1) Physics course and a Movement Science course (i.e. Biomechanics, Kinesiology). - 4.
-Human Anatomy (or Anatomy and Physiology I and II in lieu of separate Anatomy and Physiology courses) - Physiology (may be a general physiology or an exercise physiology course) - 6.
-Math-at least a level of math required to take Physics I - 7.
-Statistics/ Elementary Statistics - 8.
-Two (2) Psychology courses OR One (1) Psychology course and One (1) Philosophy/Logic (or equivalent) course - 4.
-The admission committee may consider the substitution of similar/upper level courses for the required pre-requisites.
-Examples include, but, are not limited to other science courses, kinesiology, biomechanics, and/or motor learning.
-Please indicate on application/transcript self-evaluation form which courses you wish to be considered as substitute for listed pre-requisites. - A combined score of 900 for Quantitative and Verbal sections of the Graduate Record Exam (GRE).
-NOTE: The official GRE scores must be sent to Tennessee State University by the ETS testing agency. - A minimum of 40 hours of documented observation in at least two different physical therapy clinical settings.
+A minimal pre-requisite GPA of 3.0 is required. - a.
+Two (2) Biology courses with corresponding labs - b.
+Two (2) Chemistry courses with corresponding labs - Two (2) Physics courses with corresponding labs OR One (1) Physics course and a Movement Science course (i.e. Biomechanics, Kinesiology). - d.
+Human Anatomy (or Anatomy and Physiology I and II in lieu of separate Anatomy and Physiology courses) - e.
+Physiology (may be a general physiology or an exercise physiology course) - f.
+Math-at least a level of math required to take Physics I - g.
+Statistics/ Elementary Statistics - h.
+Two (2) Psychology courses OR One (1) Psychology course and One (1) Philosophy/Logic (or equivalent) course - The admission committee may consider the substitution of similar/upper level courses for the required pre-requisites.
+Examples include, but, are not limited to other science courses, kinesiology, biomechanics, and/or motor learning. - 5.
+A combined score of 900 for Quantitative and Verbal sections of the old Graduate Record Exam (GRE).
+An equivalent score to 900 based on the concordance table provided by ETS/GRE is required on the new GRE.
+The GRE scores must be reported in PTCAS. - 6.
+A minimum of 40 hours of documented observation in at least two different physical therapy clinical settings.
 Settings may include acute, long-term rehabilitation, out-patient (sports), skilled nursing facility, and/or home health. - 7.
 Minimum of 2 letters of recommendations-one must be from a physical therapist. - 8.
 Interview with the faculty - Written essay that assures proficiency in the ability to write, demonstrating analytical ability, appropriate grammar, punctuation, and spelling.
 Essay is completed during the onsite interview-Please do not send an essay with your application.